Offers and Needs Market (OANM) facilitator training

 Facilitator

-Gabriela is the Director of Wellbeing at the PGI.
+Gabriela (she/her) is the Director of Wellbeing at the Post Growth Institute, and has been a member of the Offers and Needs Market (OANM) team at the PGI since 2022.
 She is passionate about regenerative economies, embodied social justice, and using grief as a tool for connection and transformation.
 She wants to help shape a world where economies and social systems work for nature, not against it.
-She was born and raised in Ashland, Oregon and is currently living on Ohlone land also known as Santa Cruz, California.
+She was born and raised in Ashland, Oregon and is currently living in Portland, Oregon.
 When she’s not working she enjoys laying in the sun, walking in the forest, and sharing food with friends.

 Kenwanicahee Kravitz